knative/docs/docs/versioned/serving/config-network-adapters.md

 # Configure Knative networking

 This page provides configuration guidance for Knative Serving's integration with Kubernetes ingress controllers.
-Knative leverages existing ingress controls in your Kubernetes cluster, allowing you to use the same monitoring, .
+Knative leverages existing ingress controls in your Kubernetes cluster, allowing you to use the same monitoring.

 For installation instructions, see [Install serving with YAML](../install/yaml-install/serving/install-serving-with-yaml.md).